1. Main points

 - View all economic data.

-Overall, the services sector is estimated to have grown by 0.1% in the three months to September 2024 compared with the three months to June 2024.
-There was a rise in output in 8 of the 14 subsectors in this period.
+Overall, the services sector is estimated to have grown by 0.6% in the three months to February 2025, compared with the three months to November 2024.
+There was a rise in output in 11 of the 14 subsectors in this period with the largest positive contributions coming from administrative and support service activities (up 1.9%), wholesale and retail trade; repair of motor vehicles and motorcycles (up 1.0%), and information and communication (up 1.6%) in the three months to February 2025.
+Figure 3 shows the monthly and three-month contributions at the subsector level for services in February 2025.

-Monthly and three-month services contributions to gross domestic product (GDP), September 2024
+Monthly and three-month services contributions to gross domestic product (GDP), UK, February 2025

 Source: GDP monthly estimate from the Office for National Statistics